elastic/eui/packages/eui/.storybook/addons/code-snippet/README.md

       // It will skip the outer story wrapper and return the code snippet for its children
       // instead.
 See the story for `EuiHeader/Multiple Fixed Headers` as an example.
       resolveChildren: true,
+      // Useful when the story outputs additional contnt that should not be included in the
+      // snippet and instead only the actual story component should be output as snippet.
+      resolveStoryElementOnly: true,
     }
   }
 }